-Two of the best laptops on the market — the clamshell Dell’s XPS 13 and the 360-degree convertible XPS 13 2-in-1 — are receiving updates for 2019 that should make a meaningful impact in their performance.
-The XPS 13 2-in-1 is also receiving significant updates to its design that will make it a much more compelling offering in a very competitive market.
+Two of the best laptops on the market — the clamshell Dell XPS 13 and the 360-degree convertible XPS 13 2-in-1 — have received significant updates, including the latest Intel processors and upgraded designs.
 But which is better?

-The XPS 13 retains the same excellent display options as before, including touch and non-touch Full HD (1,920 x 1,080) resolution displays with good contrast and colors, and a 4K (3,840 x 2,160) touch display with excellent colors and contrast.
+The XPS 13 retains the same touch and non-touch Full HD display options, but bumps the resolution up to 1920 x 1200 with good contrast and colors, and at the highest end you can upgrade to a 4K (3840 x 2400) touch display with excellent colors and contrast.

 As we noted, the XPS 13 is smaller and slightly lighter.
 But the XPS 13 2-in-1 is equally easy to carry around.

 We don’t expect either of these machines to necessarily live up to those claims, but it sounds like the XPS 13 will win out in the long run.
-That could be due to the higher resolution screen on the XPS 13 2-in-1, or it could just be a matter of power efficiency.
-As always, the configurations paired with 4K displays will get the least battery life.
+That could be due to the higher-resolution screen on the XPS 13 2-in-1, or it could just be a matter of power efficiency.
+As always, the configurations paired with

 Because the features on these

 You will have to shell out some extra cash for the XPS 13 2-in-1’s coveted adaptability.
 The base model of the XPS 13 (new 2020 version) starts at only $999.99, and the 2-in-1 model costs a hundred dollars more, so $1,099.99.
 Both models are currently available for purchase.